JustSleightly/SleightlyBall/README.md

   <summary> </summary>

 ######
+Select the Hand Configuration to set up the SleightlyBall system
 |  |  |
 | :------------- | :------------------------------ |
 | `Both Hands` | Ball Inputs Applied to Both Hands |